Say What? These Flat Belly Foods Are Good For Me?

 7. Macadamia Oil: Macadamia oil has recently replaced extra virgin olive oil as my #1 oil to use when cooking.
 Even though I still I use extra virgin olive oil and coconut oil to cook I’m overall using macadamia oil more and more.
 This is because macadamia oil has the greatest concentration of monounsaturated fats out of any other oil you can find.
 It also has a high smoking point so it won’t go rancid as easily as olive oil.

 8. Whey Protein Isolate: Drinking a whey protein isolate shake can be a great source of protein (duh!), calcium and branched chained amino acids.
 It is thought by researchers that the combination of calcium and the branched chained amino acids found in whey team up together to burn fat.
-I like to use Prograde Protein Powder.
+I like to use Low Carb Protein Powder by BioTrust Nutrition.

 9. Berries: I consider berries such as blueberries, strawberries and raspberries to be antioxidant powerhouses which will not only keep you healthy from damage causing free radicals but they’ll also help keep your belly fat at bay.
 Researchers have also found those who ate strawberries better regulated their blood sugar levels than those who didn’t mostly because of their polyphenol content.